ericspod/Eidolon/INSTALLATION.md

 ### Manual Python Install

-The simplest way to install these on is all together on the command line:
+The simplest way to install the dependencies all together on the command line:

-    sudo apt-get install python2.7 python-numpy python-scipy python-qt4 libcg
+    sudo apt-get install python2.7 python-numpy python-scipy python-qt4 libcg libogre-1.9.0

 Otherwise use a package manager to install these individually.